AdamMorgan778/CASA0018-Apple-Classification/README.md

 2. Linear Bottlenecks: By omitting ReLU activation from the bottleneck layers' end, MobileNetV2 preserves crucial information that might otherwise be lost, ensuring predictive accuracy.
 This results in a compact and efficient model that can still learn complex patterns, striking an good balance between efficiency and performance.

 3. Depthwise Separable Convolutions: MobileNetV2 leverages "depthwise separable convolutions" to minimize computational complexity compared to standard convolutions.
-By breaking down the convolution operation into depthwise and pointwise (1x1) convolutions, the network simplifies the process and cuts down on required computations, creating a more efficient and lightweight architecture.
+By breaking down the convolution operation into depthwise and pointwise (1x1) convolutions, the network simplifies the process and cuts down on required computations, creating a more efficient and lightweight architecture (Google, 2018).

 <img width="251" alt="MobileNetV2" src="https://user-images.githubusercontent.com/73647889/232118629-3c9b290b-a688-4ebb-bcce-d3648d6fc532.png">